smartdevicelink/sdl_app_library_guides/docs/Getting Started/Using AOA Protocol/index.md

 ## Prerequisites

-The Installation and Integration Basics guides must be completed before enabling the use of the AOA USB transport.
-The remainder of the guide will assume all steps of those two guides will be followed.
+The Installation, SDK Configuration, and Integration Basics guides must be completed before enabling the use of the AOA USB transport.
+The remainder of the guide will assume all steps will be followed.

 ## Android Manifest